Delegated Classification: Experiments

 \paragraph{Cost-efficiency tradeoff.} Because the pilot set provides the principal a basic means for obtaining minimal accuracy, we can ask: given $k$ examples, and for a fixed budget $B$, what is the added benefit of delegating learning?
 For this, we define $\mu(k) = n(\hat{t}) / k$ to be the \emph{sample-size multiplier}, i.e., the multiplicative gain in the effective number of samples due to delegation.
 Fig.~\ref{fig:contract_design_with_partial_information} (center-right) shows $\mu(k)$ for increasing $k$ and across $r$.
 For $r=1$ (which is superior in terms of performance and outcomes), $\mu$ begins at ${\sim}10$, increases to ${\sim}30$ at around $k=\PartialInformationExperimentDataMultiplierArgmax{}$, and slowly decreases back to ${\sim}10$ towards $k= 1,000$.
 For $r>1$, we observe that $\mu \approx 1$, i.e., there is effectively no gain from delegation, until around $k=100$, only after which some gain is restored.
 This highlights the importance of obtaining an accurate estimate $\hat{F}$ in terms of the economic consequences of delegation.

 \paragraph{Over vs. under-estimation.} Typically in curve-fitting, over and under-estimation are treated equally, since both types of error can negatively affect goodness of fit and extrapolation quality.
 However, for delegation, the implications of over vs. under-estimation on contract outcomes are highly asymmetric.
-Fig.~\ref{fig:contract_design_with_partial_information} (right) shows for a target incentivized number of samples $n(t^*)$ the relation between the (theoretical) \emph{signed} extrapolation error $n(t^*)$ (i.e., over- or under-fit, measured in accuracy points) and the eventual loss in accuracy obtained through delegation, relative to perfect estimation.
+Fig.~\ref{fig:contract_design_with_partial_information} (right) shows for a target incentivized number of samples $n(t^*)$ the relation between the (theoretical) \emph{signed} extrapolation error $n(t^*)$ (i.e., over- or under-estimate, measured in accuracy points) and the eventual loss in accuracy obtained through delegation, relative to perfect estimation.
 Each point in the plot corresponds to one curve-fitting instance, with points shown for varying $k$, $n_0$, and $r$, and with multiple independent repetitions.
-Results show that in the under-fitting regime (i.e., \emph{negative} extrapolation error), loss in accuracy degrades gracefully with the estimation error .
-In stark contrast, even minimal over-fitting (\emph{positive} extrapolation error) causes accuracy to plummet dramatically.This has important implications for the choice of how to fit and extrapolate learning curves, suggesting that contracts can be tolerant to under-estimation, while over-estimation should be avoided at all costs.\looseness=-1
+Results show that in the under-estimation regime (i.e., \emph{negative} extrapolation error), loss in accuracy degrades gracefully with the estimation error.
+In stark contrast, even minimal over-estimation (\emph{positive} extrapolation error) causes accuracy to plummet dramatically, as the agent's rational response in those cases was to use the smallest dataset possible.
+We interpret this as a consequence of `setting the bar too high'---a rational decision to minimize effort in response to unrealistic expectations.
+This has important implications for the choice of how to fit and extrapolate learning curves, suggesting that contracts can be tolerant to under-estimation, while over-estimation should be avoided at all costs.